 Members-in-Training are eligible to receive all of the benefits listed below at special member rates.
 In addition, Members-in-Training members may participate on Society committees.

 Member-in-Training membership is offered free of charge.

-U.S. and international medical students enrolled full-time in an accredited school of medicine, or graduate students enrolled in a doctoral program are eligible for Student/Graduate Student membership.
+U.S. and international medical students enrolled full-time in an accredited school of medicine, graduate students enrolled in a doctoral program and PGY-1 residents are eligible for Student/Graduate Student membership.

 Student/Graduate Student ASTRO members are eligible to receive all of the benefits listed below at special member rates.

 Student/Graduate Student membership is offered free of charge.

 Emeritus membership may be conferred by the Board of Directors of the Society upon request to the Secretary/Treasurer for any Active, Associate, Affiliate or International member who has been a member for at least five of the prior seven years and who has voluntarily retired from active practice or who has been retired for at least one year by reason of physical disability.

 Request for transfer to Emeritus membership must be submitted using the Application for Transfer to Emeritus membership form.